reactiflux/reactiflux.com/pages/transcripts/lelald-richardson.md

 ---

 **Q:** What are your best habits (/tools) to be such an productive programmer?!

 **A:** Hmm.
 I constantly feel like a complete n00b in productivity compared to other people.
-For instance I know lots of people that do amazing things with vim and tmux etc and I feel like I missed this train completely and it's too late for me to go learn :P For productivity personally, I think my advice would be to never be afraid of jumping into the source code and learning more and more. there's so many great resources out there to learn how things work. investigate and dive deep into the things that confuse you. optimizing your keypresses can only get you so far :)
+For instance I know lots of people that do amazing things with vim and tmux etc and I feel like I missed this train completely and it's too late for me to go learn :P For productivity personally, I think my advice would be to never be afraid of jumping into the source code and learning more and more.
+There's so many great resources out there to learn how things work.
+Investigate and dive deep into the things that confuse you.
+Optimizing your keypresses can only get you so far :)